themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 date: "09/28/2024"
 featured: false
 image: /assets/images/man-thinking-office.jpg
-title: "Leverage AI To Change Your Life, Jumpstart Career Shift"
+title: "Transform your career with AI in 2024"
 description: "Learn how AI can support a career change by offering personalized skill development, job recommendations, and insights into emerging industries, helping you transition smoothly into a new field."
 ---